Credit repair may be the light at the end of your bad credit tunnel.

 Should I look into credit repair?

-All Australians have the right to view their credit file and examine the information contained within.
+All Australians have the right to view their credit file and examine the information contained within it.
 It’s possible to receive a free copy once a year if you’re willing to wait 10 days.
 However, if you need access to your file urgently, you’ll have to pay a fee which usually amounts to less than $100.

 Why is it important to check my credit file?